A5b84/convenient-mobgriefing/README.md

 - non-player entities:
   - picking up dropped items
   - turning farmland into dirt
+  - melting Powder Snow when on fire
   - placing wither roses when killed by a Wither
     - Wither Roses are dropped as items when this rule is disabled (vanilla behavior)
   - breaking turtle eggs
     - This also includes Zombies and Zombified Piglins pathfinding towards them
+- projectiles from non-player entities:
+  - breaking Chorus Flowers
+  - breaking Pointed Dripstone (Tridents)
+  - litting Campfires (when on fire)
+  - lowering Cauldron water level (when on fire)
 - Evokers wololo-ing Sheeps

 `witherGriefing` allows the Wither to destroy blocks, and `dragonGriefing` allows the Ender Dragon to destroy blocks.